Bipolar Disorder Treatment in Orange County, CA

 When bipolar disorder is not treated, it can cause damage to relationships, careers, and even your physical health.
 But with the right treatment, bipolar disorder can be managed.

-The first step to getting bipolar disorder under control is to seek professional help from a bipolar disorder treatment center.
-A bipolar disorder treatment center will provide you with the resources and support you need to manage your symptoms and get your life back on track.
+The first step to getting bipolar disorder under control is to seek professional help from a bipolar disorder treatment center in Orange County, CA. A bipolar disorder treatment center will provide you with the resources and support you need to manage your symptoms and get your life back on track.

-Bipolar disorder is diagnosed by a mental health professional, such as a psychiatrist, using criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.
+Bipolar disorder is a serious mental health disorder.
+It is diagnosed by a mental health professional, such as a psychiatrist, using criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

 How Does the Diagnosis of Bipolar Disorder in Children and Adults Differ?

 The diagnosis of bipolar disorder in children and adolescents is similar to that in adults.
 However, bipolar disorder in children and adolescents may be more difficult to diagnose because the symptoms may be less clear-cut than in adults.